915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-In many ways the object returned by [`range()`](../library/stdtypes.html#range "range") behaves as if it is a list, but in fact it isnât.
-It is an object which returns the successive items of the desired sequence when you iterate over it, but it doesnât really make the list, thus saving space.
+In many ways the object returned by [`range()`](../library/stdtypes.html#range "range") behaves as if it is a list, but in fact it isn’t.
+It is an object which returns the successive items of the desired sequence when you iterate over it, but it doesn’t really make the list, thus saving space.